Stainless Steel Bar Shapes: Which One Is Best for Your Project?

 A2: Typically, hex bars cost slightly more due to additional shaping but offer better grip for assembly.

-Q3: Which stainless steel grade is suitable for all bar shapes?
+Q3: Which grade of stainless steel is recommended for all shapes of bar?

-Q5: How do I know the best shape for my project?
+Q5: What determines the best shape for my application?